-- 1. Conduct by Students: To the President and Dean, an Associate Dean, or the Dean of Students. - Conduct by Faculty and Staff: To the President and Dean, Human Resources, or any member of the member of the President and Dean's Senior Leadership Team.
+1. Conduct by Students: To the President and Dean, the Vice Dean for Academic and Faculty Affairs, or the Dean of Students.

+- Conduct by Faculty and Staff: To the President and Dean, Human Resources, or any member of the member of the President and Dean's Senior Leadership Team.
 Complaints of observed or suspected misconduct involving the President and Dean should immediately be reported to an Officer of the Board of Trustees. - 3.
-Another means of reporting a concern to a person listed above is to complete a Report Form (see end of this Chapter), which may be submitted anonymously to Human Resources, Vice President of Finance, or the President and Dean by sending or submitting a sealed envelope addressed to the appropriate person at Mitchell Hamline School of Law, 875 Summit Avenue, St. Paul, MN 55105.
-However, it should be understood that any investigation may be hampered or be impracticable if the Reporting Person cannot be identified and questioned about the incident and related facts.

-- 4. Communications made to persons other than those specified in this section are not "reports" under this policy, and thus might or might not be acted upon by the law school. - 5.
+Another means of reporting a concern to a person listed above is to complete a Whistleblower Report Form, which may be submitted anonymously to Human Resources, Vice President of Finance, or the President and Dean by sending or submitting a sealed envelope addressed to the appropriate person at Mitchell Hamline School of Law, 875 Summit Avenue, St. Paul, MN 55105.
+However, it should be understood that any investigation may be hampered or be impracticable if the Reporting Person cannot be identified and questioned about the incident and related facts. - Communications made to persons other than those specified in this section are not "reports" under this policy, and thus might or might not be acted upon by the law school. - 5.
 Any person receiving a verbal or written report pursuant to the provisions of paragraphs 1-3 above, must immediately forward the report, as follows: - a.
-If the report alleges misconduct by a student, to the Associate Dean for Academic Affairs or the Dean of Students. - b.
+If the report alleges misconduct by a student, to the Vice Dean for Academic and Faculty Affairs or the Dean of Students. - b.
 If the report alleges misconduct by a faculty or staff member, to Human Resources or the President and Dean. - c.
 If the report alleges misconduct involving the President and Dean, to an Officer of the Board of Trustees.

-(d) Complaints of Retaliation
+D. Complaints of Retaliation